 Use a small amount if it’s your first time applying essential oil treatments to your skin.
 This way you can test the effects and monitor for side effects.
 If you’re pregnant or breast-feeding, be extra careful.
 Keep in mind essential oils and other fungal treatments can pass through the skin and get into your bloodstream.
 Use precaution.
 It’s best not to use essential oils on your skin without doing some research first.
 Ask your doctor if you’re ever unsure.

-Final Thoughts On Athlete’s Foot Symptoms, Causes & Remedies
+Key Points about Athlete’s Foot Symptoms, Causes & Remedies

 - Athlete’s foot is a common fungal infection that affects the skin on the feet, toes and bottom of the foot.